Orlando Immigration Waiver Attorneys – Provisional Domestic Waiver I-601A

 - At least 17 years old;

-- Is the beneficiary of an approved immediate relative petition (form I-130 or I-360), and has already paid the immigrant visa processing fee;
+- The beneficiary of an approved immediate relative petition (form I-130 or I-360), and has already paid the immigrant visa processing fee;

-- An immediate relative of a U.S. citizen (spouse, parent or child of a U.S. citizen);
+- An immediate relative of a U.S. citizen or LPR (spouse, son or daughter of a U.S. citizen or LPR);

 - Inadmissible only on grounds of unlawful presence in the United States;

-- Able to demonstrate extreme hardship to a qualifying relative (U.S. citizen spouse or parent); and,
+- Able to demonstrate extreme hardship to a qualifying relative; and,

 - Able to warrant a favorable exercise of discretion by USCIS upon review of the waiver application.